Will my friends and family know that I have had something done?

 Not physically, but psychologically, perhaps.
 It’s quite possible that you could start feeling that you look so much better with fewer lines on your face, you need a regular fix.

-How will I know if I’m allergic to Botox?
+How will I know if I’m allergic to toxins?

-Allergies to Botox are extremely rare but include nausea, headache, flu-like symptoms, rash pruritus, visual disturbances, blepharitis, swelling, dry mouth, dizziness and dry skin.
+Allergies to toxins are extremely rare but include nausea, headache, flu-like symptoms, rash pruritus, visual disturbances, blepharitis, swelling, dry mouth, dizziness and dry skin.

-Could I turn out to be allergic to Botox?
+Could I turn out to be allergic to toxins?

 Allergies are extremely rare but allergic-type reactions which have been noted include nausea, headache, flu-like symptoms, rashes pruritus, visual disturbances, blepharitis, swelling, dry mouth, dizziness and dry skin.

-What are the possible side effects of Botox treatments?
+What are the possible side effects of toxins treatments?

 Common side-effects include bruising, muscle stiffness, swelling and redness at the injection site.
 Swelling and redness should be gone by the next day, bruises may take a week or more to clear.